Computer Science (CPSC)

 MW 4pm-5:15pm

-* CPSC 490a or b, Senior ProjectSohee Park
+* CPSC 490a, Senior ProjectSohee Park

 Individual research intended to fulfill the senior requirement.
 Requires a faculty supervisor and the permission of the director of undergraduate studies.
 The student must submit a written report about the results of the project.